How To Warm Up A Dirt Bike – The Right Way

 Ya know what grinds my gears?
-Ignorant riders that do not know how to warm up dirt bike the right way.
+Impatient riders that do not know how to warm up dirt bike the right way.
 I hate to see a bike go to waste when it could have easily been avoided, and then the owner wonders why their engine blew…

 The wrong way to warm up a 2-stroke (which I see way too often): Starting up the bike with a cold engine, and once it’s running, repeatedly holding the throttle open for a number of seconds until it’s relatively warm.
 After the rider revs it out until it won’t “cough” and smoke any more, he/she puts it in gear and goes WOT!……..